Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: RB-SCD Dataset

-As shown in Fig.~\ref{fig:dataset_Statistics}, our RB-SCD dataset exhibits a certain degree of sample imbalance In terms of semantic changes, there is an imbalance in the types of changes in the dataset, especially for fine-grained CD tasks.
-For some types of changes (e.g., road widening, bridge construction), there are more samples, while for other types of changes (e.g., road repair, demolition), there are fewer samples.
-This imbalance may lead to the model overfitting to the more common change types, while neglecting the rarer ones.
-Additionally, the imbalance between change and no-change samples is another issue, particularly for CD tasks.
-The no-change samples are relatively more abundant, which may lead to a decrease in the model’s sensitivity when processing change samples.
-To improve the accuracy and robustness of the model, we will further collect more samples of different types of changes in future work and employ techniques such as data augmentation and sample weighting to alleviate the model's difficulty in detecting rare changes.
+As shown in Fig.~\ref{fig:dataset_Statistics}, RB-SCD inevitably exhibits class imbalance across semantic change types.
+Common transitions (e.g., road widening, bridge construction) are well represented, while rarer cases (e.g., road repair, demolition) appear less frequently.
+We have used a weighted cross-entropy loss to mitigate the class imbalance issue in the RB-SCD dataset, which assigns higher weights to the losses of under-represented classes.
+We will further collect more samples of different types of changes in future work and employ techniques such as data augmentation and sample weighting to alleviate the model's difficulty in detecting rare changes.